jeffIshmael/carbon-trace/README.md

 ## Contributing

 We welcome contributions from the community.
-To contribute to Zenzone, follow these steps:
+To contribute to CarbonTrace, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.